Renad-Ahmad/Your-Personal-Diary/README.md

 # Your Personal Diary
 ## Descriprtion
-This is an online diary service,  Write the story of your life.
-Keeping a diary online makes it easy to keep a record of your life.
+This is an online diary service,where you can write about your day,  your feelings, random thoughts and ideas and more...

 ### Deployed Website Link
 https://renad-ahmad.github.io/Your-Personal-Diary/